behu-kea/first-semester-java/topics/02 - basics/loops.md

 ### Exercise 1.1

 Find a partner group.
-One groups investigates while loops while the other investigates do while loops.
+One groups investigates `while` loops while the other investigates `do while` loops.

-You have 30 minutes to prepare a presentation for the other group explaining the loop type you got.
+You have 20 minutes to prepare a presentation for the other group explaining the loop type you got.
 When preparing focus on these things

 - How does the loop type work?
 - Write a practical code example of how to use the loop type
 - In what situations should someone use your loop type?

-The presentation should be around 5-10 minutes.
+The presentation should be around 5 minutes.
 Have the presentation as you like.
 If slides works for you then use it, if just code works for you the use that, if a document is better then use that.